 On the paper labels, we use the Anna beta font, designed by Anna Vives, a young woman with Down syndrome, who shows us how to bring in your abilities and lead a self-determined life.

 By this, the essential role of these women is certified, opening the way for other projects and interesting initiatives.

-The desire to learn and the incentive to be able to sell garments in Germany has motivated them to surpass themselves, achieving a final product with a high degree of exigency.
+The desire to learn and the incentive to be able to sell garments in several stores has motivated them to surpass themselves, achieving a final product with a high degree of exigency.
 We have seen a considerable improvement in their cross-cutting skills such as teamwork, mutual help, empathy and language domination.
 Very positive is the visible increase of their self-esteem enhanced by the elaboration of garments with a much appreciated quality.

 Their satisfaction with a gratifying occupation and their sense of belonging and commitment to the project, incites us to seek ways to escape the risk of exclusion of these migrant women with usually limited access to thye labour market.

 We want to support them in their search for a stable job opportunity.
 Therefore, we are looking for a greater diffusion of the and to increase the number of sales in fair trade shops, as well as networks and portals of the third (non-profit) sector.